 Obesity is defined as a Body Mass Index ("BMI") of 30 kg/m2 or greater, whereas overweight is defined as a BMI ranging between 25 and 29.9 kg/m.
-In the United States, more than two-thirds of the adult population fall within the overweight or obese categories and approximately 42.4% were obese in 2017.
-By 2017, only two states and the District of Columbia had an obesity rate that was less than 25.0%; twenty-nine states had an adult obesity rate of 30.0% or higher.
+In the U.S., more than two-thirds of the adult population fall within the overweight or obese categories and approximately 42.4% were obese in 2017.
+By 2017, only two states and the District of Columbia had an obesity rate that was less than 25%; twenty-nine states had an adult obesity rate of 30% or higher.
 Being overweight and/or obese is linked to a multitude of serious comorbidities including heart disease, stroke, Type 2 diabetes, certain types of cancers, arthritis, sleep apnea and depression.
-In fact, the 2016 State of Obesity Report by Trust for America's Health and the Robert Wood Johnson Foundation estimated approximately 80.0% of people with diabetes were overweight or obese.
+In fact, the 2020 National Diabetes Statistics Report from CDC estimated approximately 89% of people with diabetes were overweight or had obesity.

-Consumers in the United States spend an estimated approximately \$190.0 billion annually on obesity-related medical conditions; the average annual medical costs for those who are obese are more than \$1,400 higher than those of people in a normal weight range.
-According to a 2019 study by Marketdata Enterprises, the United States weight loss market itself is estimated to be a roughly \$73.0 billion per year industry, including consumer spending on diet foods, drinks and low-calorie sweeteners, health clubs, fitness centers and workout videos; medically supervised and commercial weight loss programs; children's weight loss camps; diet books; appetite suppressants and more.
+Consumers in the U.S. spend an estimated \$147 billion annually on obesity-related medical conditions according to data reported by CDC's National Center for Chronic Disease Prevention and Health Prevention Division; the average annual medical costs for those who are obese are more than \$1,400 higher than those of people in a normal weight range.
+According to a 2020 study by Marketdata Enterprises, the U.S. weight loss market itself is estimated to be a roughly \$61.9 billion per year industry, including consumer spending on diet foods, drinks and low-calorie sweeteners, health clubs, fitness centers and workout videos; medically supervised and commercial weight loss programs; children's weight loss camps; diet books; appetite suppressants and more.
 Portion-controlled, meal-replacement weight management programs are continuing to gain popularity, as consumers search for a safe and effective solution that provides balanced nutrition, effective weight loss, and valuable behavior-modification education.